Residential Learning Communities

 Talk about your options with your advisor.
 Exceptions can be made on a case by case basis.

-The learning community locations are determined on an annual basis based on demand and occupancy management.
+The residential learning community locations are determined on an annual basis based on demand and occupancy management.
 Many communities have multiple locations on campus.
 We do not announce the locations of most communities because of changes that can occur.
-Once your assignment is made - you can check to see your housing location by logging into your housing contract.

 Assignments are made on a first come, first serve basis.
 Changes occur throughout the summer, so if you didn't get admitted into the community that you were interested in - let us know you're still interested by e-mailing us at email@example.com.